 The fixed compactor is installed inside the refuse room.
-Waste can be discharged onto a RCV for onward delivery after compaction.
+Waste can be discharged onto a RCV for onward delivery after compaction

-Automatic refuse collection system
+Automatic refuse collection system (ARCS)

 The system uses underground suction pipes to convey waste that is deposited into the refuse chute inlets on individual floors to the centrifugal chamber at the central refuse collection station.
-The waste will be collected for onward delivery after compaction.
+The waste will be collected for onward delivery after compaction Charging Modes - Charging by Designated Bags -Should ensure that all waste have been properly